llm-d-incubation/inferno-autoscaler/docs/features/scale-to-zero.md

 ### ConfigMap Structure

-Create a ConfigMap in the `workload-variant-autoscaler-system` namespace:
+Create a ConfigMap in the `workload-variant-autoscaler-system` namespace using the **prefixed-key format with YAML values**:

 ```yaml
 apiVersion: v1